-Issue Proposed Measures Selection of routes/sites by project workers To select the known safe routes used by many local people; avoid using routes not commonly traveled or assessed by the WeC Unit.
+Issue Proposed Measures Selection of routes/sites by project workers To select the known safe routes used by many local people and/or assessed by WeC Unit; avoid using routes not commonly traveled; always stay on the road/track and never park on the verge or off road.
 As a general precaution, avoid movements when visibility is poor; don't use highly vegetated roads or trails, or routes that have witnessed recent explosive violent events.
 Do not go to unknown places, abandoned areas where troops previously sheltered or where battles have occurred, or where explosive violent events have occurred.
-To inquire the local signs of landmines and strictly follow the rules.
-To select and assess alternative routes in case of uncertain information of weapon contamination on the selected route.
-Avoid driving along military convoys, stopping in their proximity or other potential target (e.g. check points).
-Information gathering and sharing ICRC / MRCS staff and volunteers should always inquiry the information of weapon contaminated prone places/dangerous places from the WeC and security focal point and other available sources such as the local villagers and always avoid these places/routes.
-The above information is to share with subcontractors / workers.
-RASB briefing should be provided to the all project workers/contractors working or visiting the site as well as nearby community by the project.
+Be vigilant to any signage or other indication of the presence of weapon contamination To select and assess alternative routes in case of uncertain information of weapon contamination on the selected route.
+Avoid driving In proximity to military convoys, stopping in their proximity or other potential target (e.g. check points).

+Information gathering - ICRC / MRCS staff and volunteers should always inquiry the information of weapon and sharing contaminated prone places/dangerous places from the WeC and security focal point and other available sources such as the local villagers and always avoid these places/routes. - The above information is to share with subcontractors / workers. - RASB briefing should be provided to the all project workers/contractors working or visiting the site as well as nearby community by the project.
 Preparedness ICRC's in-house Myanmar WeC Unit conducts risk assessment and management for ICRC projects and will ensure that the Occupation Health and Safety Plan of the project / sites shall include the assessment and mitigation of explosive hazards.
 Communities / project sites in the proximity of weapon contaminated areas should have a detailed medical emergency plan, including the scenarios of explosive accident and containing the information on location and contact details of nearby clinics or health facilities that can treat blast and trauma victims.
 This information should also be maintained by contractors and be notified to all workers.
 Actions on EO finds Depending on each site, context and subproject, the response to accidentally finding a suspected or confirmed object to be an EO during construction works, may vary.
-Detailed response will be provided case-by-case but generally speaking: - Follow the instructions provided during the RASB trainings and/or safety briefings, such as - Immediately stop all works and move out using the same path use, - immediately restrict the entry of all the persons including the workers, marking if necessary, the area with warning signs, in any case
+Detailed response will be provided case-by-case but generally speaking: - Follow the instructions provided during the RASB trainings and/or safety briefings, such as - Immediately stop all works and move out using the same path use, immediately restrict the entry of all the persons including the workers, marking if necessary, the area with warning signs, in any case Immediately report the finding to the community nearby, the security and/or WeC focal point and the authorities (normally the VA), - Inform the committee members and any relevant local authorities beyond the VA, In the case of a active shelling, evacuate area, following reporting protocols and follow-up under the guidance of the relevant sub-delegation management The chance find should be reported to ICRC and the World Bank.